aryanrathore1012/Air_Quality_Analysis_and_Prediction_for_Indian_Cities_and_States/README.md

 * in this project i have tried my best to make and better model with more data 100000, compared to 30000 in the research paper
 * and extract usefull and meaningfull insights about aqi trend in india using interactive and good looking maps

+# YOU CAN CHECK THE READMES FOR PART 1 AND 2_3 OF THIS PROJECT AND CHECK DEMO VIDEO FOR THE OUTPUT

 ### 📚 PARTS OF THE PROJECT

 > The project is divided into 3 Parts: